-Survey design
+4.2.5.4 Survey design

-The method of drawing will be en two stages:
+The method of drawing will be in two stages:

-The first stage consists of drawing villages with unequal probabilities proportional to their size with a discount.
-Notons pi la probabilité de tirer un village i.
+The first stage consists of drawing villages with unequal probabilities proportional to their size with a discount. i.

 In the second stage, households are drawn with equal probability and without discount from the villages selected in the first stage.
-Notons pj la probabilité de tirer le ménage j.

-The survey mechanism
+4.2.5.5 The survey mechanism

 The survey system will consist of interviewers and supervisors.
 For the selected sample, a team of 20 interviewers will be mobilised at a rate of two questionnaires per day.
 The preparation of the survey will require four days of training for the interviewers.
 A statistician will be mobilised to implement the questionnaire in the tablets, monitor the surveys, clean the database and process the data.

+Congratulations on this well written document.
+There is a lot of useful information.
+Below are some general suggestions:

+Increase the line spacing of the text a little as it is difficult to read in this format.

+Better highlighting of title levels by spacing them out (I started by capitalizing title 1)

+4.2.5.6 Drawn sample

+Table7: Distribution of the sample by municipality